-I’m an audio and text journalist based in Taipei, Taiwan.
+I’m an audio and text journalist based in Washington DC.

 I’m an international correspondent for NPR covering China, Taiwan and beyond.